Renton, Washington: Geography

+Renton is located on the southeast shore of Lake Washington at the mouth of the Cedar River.
+The city is bordered to the north by Newcastle.
+Along the east side of Renton is the urban growth boundary established by King County, as such there is no incorporated city directly east of Renton.
+The southern border is shared with Kent, while the western border consists of the city of Tukwila and the unincorporated community of West Hill.

+The geographical characteristics of Renton's eastern border are varied and include (from north to south) the south flank of Cougar Mountain descending southward merging with the community of May Valley.
+The terrain then elevates south of May Valley to the communities of the East Renton Plateau before descending to the north bank of the Cedar River.

 According to the United States Census Bureau, the city has a total area of 25.27 sqmi, of which 23.54 sqmi is land and 1.73 sqmi is water, most of which is the Cedar River.

 Potential Annexation Areas (PAAs) include the communities of Fairwood southeast of Renton, the East Renton Plateau on the eastern edge of Renton, and West Hill northwest of Renton.
 These communities are large unincorporated urban areas that are encouraged by the King County Annexation Initiative to incorporate as cities or annex into neighboring cities.
 As of 2012 these three PAAs are not part of the City of Renton, and not included in its demographics or statistics.

-Renton one of the cities in the Puget Sound Region with an independent street grid system.
-Roads names beginning with sectional divisions (N 32nd ST) generally follow a latitudinal direction, while roads names ending in a sectional direction (Duvall Ave NE) generally follow a longitudinal direction.
+Renton is one of the cities in the Puget Sound region with an independent street grid system.
+Roads names beginning with sectional divisions (N 32nd Street) generally follow a latitudinal direction, while roads names ending in a sectional direction (Duvall Ave NE) generally follow a longitudinal direction.
 Many of the avenues in the city are named in honor of other cities in Washington.

-Renton is bordered to the north by Newcastle.
-Along the east side of Renton is the Urban Growth Boundary established by King County, as such there is no incorporated city directly east of Renton.
-The geographical characteristics of Renton's eastern border are varied and include (from north to south) the south flank of Cougar Mountain descending southward merging with the community of May Valley.
-The terrain then elevates south of May Valley to the communities of the East Renton Plateau before descending to the north bank of the Cedar River.
-Renton is bordered to the south by the city of Kent.
-The western border consists of the city of Tukwila, and finally the unincorporated King County community West Hill and Lake Washington to the northwest.